United Label - New Jersey’s Labeling Solution

 Changes to Food Labeling

-In 2016, congress passed changes to the FDA nutrition label guidelines.
+In 2016, Congress passed changes to the FDA’s nutrition label guidelines.

-The sell by date means the date the product should be sold by and removed from their shelves.
-Typically, the products still have one third of their life left after the sell-by date.
-The best used by date means the date the product should be consumed by for ideal quality.
-It can be used or eaten after this date, but may not be the best quality it can be.
-The FDA believes that is it best for companies to only put the “Best Used by Date” on their product and not “Sell By,” as this can be confusing.
-The “Best Used” deals with the expiration date, while the latter only deals with when it should be sold and out of the store.
-With this in mind, labels are going to be more focused on the “Best Used by Date.”
+The “Sell By” date indicates the date by which a product should be sold and removed from shelves.
+Typically, products still have one-third of their shelf life left after this date.
+In contrast, the “Best Used By” date signifies the date a product should be consumed for ideal quality.
+It can still be used or eaten after this date, but the quality may not be at its peak.
+The FDA believes it is best for companies to only use the “Best Used By” date on their products and not the “Sell By” date, as the latter can be confusing.
+The “Best Used By” date addresses product quality and consumer consumption, while the “Sell By” date only pertains to when a product should be sold and removed from the store.
+With this in mind, labels will be more focused on the “Best Used By” date.

-New labels have more emphasis on the nutrition facts of their product.
-The FDA wants to include the link between diet and chronic diseases such as obesity and heart disease.
-It has more information on serving size, servings per container, and calories per product.
-It is also important to include on labels the dietary supplements of each product.
-Additionally, all ingredients must be listed on the label of the product to ensure all parts of the item have been accounted for.
+New labels place more emphasis on a product’s nutrition facts.
+The FDA aims to highlight the link between diet and chronic diseases such as obesity and heart disease.
+The updated labels provide more information on serving size, servings per container, and calories per product.
+It is also important for manufacturers to include dietary supplements on their labels.
+Additionally, all ingredients must be listed on the product label to ensure full transparency.

-The changes to labels have only bettered products and will continue to increase production of labels for items to be sold everywhere.
+The changes to labels have only improved products and will continue to benefit the production of labels for items sold everywhere.
 FDA nutrition label guidelines are constantly changing.

-At United Label, we have had a lot of experience with changing food labels and the benefits to the change.
-Contact us and we will help to update and print more labels.
+At United Label, we have extensive experience with food and beverage label manufacturing services, changing food labels, and the benefits that these changes bring.
+Contact us and we will help you update and print new labels.

 Call us today for a free estimate at (973) 589-6500.